 EXPECTATIONS FOR USE OF SCHOOL TECHNOLOGICAL RESOURCES

-School district technological resources may only be used by students, staff and others expressly authorized by the Technology Department.
+School district technological resources may only be used by students, staff and others expressly authorized by the GCS Technology Department.
 The use of school district technological resources, including access to the Internet, is a privilege, not a right.
 Individual users of the school district’s technological resources are responsible for their behavior and communications when using those resources.
 Responsible use of school district technological resources is use that is ethical, respectful, academically honest, and supportive of student learning.
 Each user has the responsibility to respect others in the school community and on the Internet.
 Users are expected to abide by the generally accepted rules of network etiquette.
 General student and employee behavior standards, including those prescribed in applicable board policies, the Student Code of Conduct, and other regulations and school rules, apply to use of the Internet and other school technological resources.

-In addition, anyone who uses school district computers or electronic devices or who accesses the school network or the Internet using school district resources must comply with the additional rules for responsible use listed in Section B, below.
+In addition, anyone who uses school district computers or electronic devices or who accesses the school network or the Internet using school district resources must comply with the additional rules for responsible use listed below.
 These rules are intended to clarify expectations for conduct but should not be construed as all-inclusive.
 Furthermore, all students must adhere to the GCS Technology Use Guidelines as set forth in the Student Code of Conduct.
-All students must be trained about appropriate on-line behavior as provided in policy 4.406 Use of the Internet.
+All students must be trained about appropriate online behavior as provided in policy 4.406 Use of the Internet.

 All students and employees must be informed annually of the requirements of this policy and the methods by which they may obtain a copy of this policy.
 Before using school district technological resources, students and employees must sign a statement indicating that they understand and will strictly comply with these requirements.
 Failure to adhere to these requirements will result in disciplinary action, including revocation of user privileges.
 Willful misuse may result in disciplinary action and/or criminal prosecution under applicable state and federal law.